 - 1. Finance the writer through your financial aid package.
-Doing so will include a \$200 down payment and a \$100 charge each month.
+Doing so will include a \$500 down payment and a \$83.33 charge each month.
 If you wish, these fees may be covered by your financial aid.
 There will also be a soft credit check conducted by ProCAT before processing your order. - 2.
 Purchase your Blaze writer directly through ProCAT.

-The ProCAT Blaze student writer has a two-year warranty that includes steno writer insurance coverage and technical support.
-In two years, your Blaze writer will be paid off and you will own it.
+In 18 months, your Blaze writer will be paid off and you will own it.
 Once you are ready to purchase a professional writer, you can exchange your Blaze writer for credit applied toward your professional writer.